-🎯 Understanding the Architecture
+1. Understanding the Architecture

 The TLCTC framework operates on two distinct but interconnected layers:

-📚 Framework Layer (Static)
+Framework Layer (Static)

-- Universal threat taxonomy
+- Universal threat taxonomy (10 clusters)

-- Cluster definitions & axioms
+- Cluster definitions and axioms

 - Generic vulnerabilities

-- Framework rules & notation
+- Framework rules and notation (e.g., R-EXEC)

-Purpose: Common language everyone uses
+Purpose: Common language everyone uses.

-Changes: Rarely (framework evolution)
+Changes: Rarely (framework evolution).

-🔍 Intelligence Layer (Dynamic)
+Intelligence Layer (Dynamic)

 - Specific attack instances

-- Software versions & CVEs
+- Software versions and CVEs

-- Timeline & actor TTPs
+- Timeline and actor TTPs

-- Domain boundaries
+- Domain boundaries (responsibility spheres)

 - Impact assessment

-Purpose: Actual threat intelligence
+Purpose: Actual threat intelligence.

-Changes: Constantly (new incidents)
+Changes: Constantly (new incidents).

 ┌─────────────────────────────────────────────────────────────┐